afurmanchuk/nextd-study-support/README.md

 SQLServer code has not been updated yet for this.

 Oracle code is in Oracle_impl/NextD_table1.sql.
-  - First run init_Oracle_temp_tables_ddl.sql
+  - First run init_Oracle_temp_tables_ddl.sql (errors from TRUNCATE and DROP can be ignored on an initial run)
   - Either modify NextD_table1.sql to reference your specific CDM schema (replacing all references to "&&PCORNET_CDM""), or rely on SqlPlus variable substition if that is your Oracle client of choice.
   - Run NextD_table1.sql
-  - Extract the final result table and upload to REDCap.
+  - Extract the "SubTable1_for_export" result table and upload to REDCap.

 ## Study Info